Fyko/spec-template/simple-bot.md

 Next, we define a `handleMessage` function that we'll pass our data from the `MESSAGE_CREATE` event into.
 Here, we ensure the message isn't from another bot and verify the incoming message begins with our command prefix.
-We check if the provided command is `ping` -- and if it is -- continue with determining and ultimately returning the ReST latency.
+We check if the provided command is `ping` -- and if it is -- continue with determining and ultimately returning the Rest latency.
 ```js
 async function handleMessage(msg) {
 	if (msg.author.bot) // ignore if the message comes from a bot